Equifax products also leaked thousands of salary histories

 Krebs writes:

 From there it was simply a matter of going to a page – now missing – and entering your SSN and “PIN,” a term that suggests a degree of security but is actually your eight-digit birthdate.
-From there users were shown a full set of salary data.
+From there, users were shown a full set of salary data.

 The Equifax breach shows us a few things but primarily it proves that the systems put in place to protect banks from customers are inefficient and prone to catastrophic failure.
 While I doubt this will cause a popular uprising and wipe out services like Equifax, here’s hoping that some industrious startup with a quantum encryption scheme and half a brain can figure out a better solution to keeping our financial data secure.Featured Image: Tom Williams/CQ Roll Call/Getty Images